Liam Tancock: 2008–2012: Olympic career

-2011

 At the 2011 World Aquatics Championships in Shanghai, Tancock retained his world championship crown with a time of 24.5 seconds in the 50m backstroke.
 It was the second occasion a British male swimmer had retained a world championship title, and he became the first man to retain the 50m backstroke title.
 He finished sixth in the 100m backstroke with a time of 52.76.

-2012

 On 5 March 2012, Tancock won the 100m backstroke final at the British trials with a time of 53.16 seconds in the event held at the London Aquatics Centre.
 The victory qualified him for the 2012 Summer Olympics as part of the British team as the top two of each race qualified automatically.
 Whilst competing at the venue, which was the swimming venue at the 2012 Games, he did not find the controversial ceiling and lighting set up distracting, putting it down to the training he conducted for the 2009 World Championships, which were held outside.
 As part of his training regime for the Games, he took up ballet, kickboxing and rock climbing in order to improve on his position of sixth at the 2008 Games.
 He also pushed around his coach's car in order to improve his stamina and transfer his 50m backstroke form to the 100m event.
 Despite this, Tancock missed out on a medal as he finished fifth in the men's 100m backstroke final in a time of 53.35 seconds.
 He was also part of the Great Britain team that finished fourth in the 4 × 100 m medley relay, where they finished 32 milliseconds behind the Australian team in third.
 In November 2020, it was reported that Australia's Brenton Rickard tested positive for a banned substance which could lead to the GB Team being awarded a retrospective bronze medal.

-2013
+2013–present: Later career

 Tancock achieved the World Championships qualifying time, but the team coach only chose swimmers who had a chance of being at Rio 2016.
 As a result of the 50m backstroke not being an event at the Olympics, Tancock was not selected for the team.

-2014

 At the 2014 Commonwealth Games, Tancock won bronze medals in the men's 50 metre backstroke and the 100 metre backstroke and helped England to win the 4 x 100 metre medley.

-2015

 At the age of 30, Tancock qualified for the final of the 100m backstroke at the World Aquatics Championships in a time of 53.19.